-Investors, who have fell kill to fake investment schemes, can address their complaints to authorities like SEBI and even the product’s authorities.
+Investors, who have fallen kill to fake investment schemes, can address their complaints to authorities like SEBI and even the product’s authorities.
 In matters of investment, it is considered a much better option to be slow and steady like a tortoise instead of being careless like a hare or rabbit.

-Also, one must always remember that a systematic and a continuous investment lets you earn a more fair return than a fake get-rich-quick scheme, which can even cost you losing your hard-earned money.
+Also, one must always remember that a systematic and continuous investment lets you earn a more fair return than a fake get-rich-quick scheme, which can even cost you losing your hard-earned money.